Thirty Years After The Perfect Moment

 What about the verdict?

 It was a Friday, and we all assumed that the jury would be deliberating for the full weekend.
 We all went our different ways.
-Lou and Mark went back to their office.
+My attorneys, Marc Mezibov and Louis Sirkin, went back to their office.
 I went with my wife Diane, some board members, some staff members, back to the Contemporary Center.
 We were sitting around and then, just two hours later, we got the call to reconvene.
 We all rushed the five blocks back to the courtroom.
 I’d have to confess I felt a lot of anxiety and was wondering whether it’s really good that it took them just two hours to come to a decision, or it’s really bad.
 Fortunately, we were acquitted.
 It was amazingly quick.
 Really a stunning victory.
 The jury had about fifty things to go through.
 I don’t think anyone expected the verdict.
 They thought that we would be convicted in Cincinnati and would then have to appeal.
 I think most people thought that it would go right up to the Supreme Court.

 And the public reaction?